sberz/ephemeral-envs/README.md

         - `status`: Filter by status of status checks (e.g. `status=healthy`).
 Can be negated with `status=!healthy`.
 Multiple status checks can be combined with commas (e.g. `status=active,!healthy`).

 - `GET /v1/environment/{name}`: Get details about a specific ephemeral environment.
+- `GET /v1/environment/all`: Get details about all ephemeral environments.
+	- Optional query parameters:
+		- `withStatus`: Comma-separated list of status checks to include in the response (e.g. `withStatus=active`).

 ### Defining Ephemeral Environments